bryanthrmn/Brawl-Stars-CE/SECURITY.md

 By members on Tiplanet.org
 Authors : Lil Nas X3009 and Shadow

-If you have any suggestions, please contact us via : pcmbruley@gmail.com If you have any bug report, please mail : Bryankaveen14@gmail.com
+If you have any suggestions or bug report, please contact us via : Bryankaveen14@gmail.com